dultonmedia/eagleplatform-api/player/api.md

 ## Events

+To use events just use `on` subscription similar to JQuery.
+First parameter will be the event name and the second will be optional parameter depending on event type.

 * `resize` - when size of player possibly changed.
-* `fullscreen` - when player comes to fullscreen or from fullscreen
+* `fullscreen` - when player comes to fullscreen or from fullscreen.
+Passes boolean parameter, true indicates that fullscreen is enabled